edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 **Note** - at this time changes to configuration values in the [Writable] section are not supported.

-For details on the mapping of configuration options to config options, please refer to [Service Environment Configuration Overrides](#service-environment-configuration-overrides) section.
+For details on the mapping of configuration options to config options, please refer to [Service Environment Configuration Overrides](#service-environment-configuration-overrides) section. -->

 #### Security services

 Currently, The EdgeX snap has security (Secret Store and API Gateway) enabled by default.
 The security services constitute the following components:

-- kong-daemon (API Gateway a.k.a.
-Reverse Proxy)
+- kong-daemon (API Gateway / Reverse Proxy)
 - postgres (kong's database)
 - vault (Secret Store)